CDCgov/hazprox/README.md

 ## Overview

 An R package for calculating cumulative, area-based proximity for simple feature objects.
-The hazprox package can be used to support exploratory analysis of environmental hazards.
+The hazprox package can be used to quantify how close a geographic area is to other features of interest and is intended to support exploratory analysis of environmental hazards.
 This tool is based on the Superfund Proximity measurement described in the Environmental Protection Agency [EJScreen Tool Technical Documentation](https://www.epa.gov/system/files/documents/2024-07/ejscreen-tech-doc-version-2-3.pdf).